Orange City Area Health System Emergency Medicine Services

 NEW!
 EMT class/training coming this Fall!

 Have you considered how you can serve your community as an Emergency Medical Technician?
-We are always looking for EMTs to join our ambulance team, and this Fall we’re making it easier for you to receive training and certification.
-Plus, if you sign on to our ambulance squad, we will pay all tuition costs!
+We are always looking for EMTs to join our ambulance team.
+If you sign on to our ambulance squad, we will pay tuition costs for the NCC class!
 Northwest Iowa Community College — along with Northwestern College and Orange City Area Health System — is offering a new Hybrid EMT Course.
-The Fall course will start on August 30 at Northwestern from 6–9pm.
-The Hybrid EMT Course consists of on-line coursework with class lectures on Tuesdays from 7-9pm.
-Six all-day Saturday skills sessions will also be held at the Northwestern campus.
 The blend of on-line with the face-to-face skills labs shortens the duration of the course.
 To register for the course, call NCC at 712-324-5061 or 800-352-4907 and ask for Admissions.

 They still make house calls